oracle-livelabs/developer/db-application-development/pythondb-development-oracledb/pythondb-development-oracledb.md

 ## Task 1: Install python

-To use python-oracledb you need Python 3.6, 3.7, 3.8, 3.9 or 3.10 depending on the operating system
+To use python-oracledb you need Python 3.6, 3.7, 3.8, 3.9 or 3.10 depending on the operating system.

 ### macOS